ViewComponent/view_component/docs/guide/getting-started.md

 _In versions of Rails < 6.1, rendering a ViewComponent from a controller does not include the layout._

-### Can I render a ViewComponent to a string from inside a controller action
+### Rendering ViewComponents to strings inside controller actions

 When rendering the same component multiple times for later reuse, use `render_in`: